pcawte/AgDev/README.md

 ```

 The `make clean` command can be used to delete the results of previous compilations and thereby force a recompilation.

-There are other examples in the test directory which can be built in the same way.

 The build process goes through the following steps: